awsdocs/amazon-eks-user-guide/doc_source/quickstart.md

   eksctl create cluster -f cluster-config.yaml
   ```
 **Note**
-If you receive an `Error: checking STS access` in the response, make sure that you’re using the correct user identity for the current shell session\.
+If you receive an `Error: checking STS access` in the response, make sure that you're using the correct user identity for the current shell session\.
 You may also need to specify a named profile \(for example, `--profile clusteradmin`\) or get a new security token for the AWS CLI\.

   Upon completion, you should see the following response output: